-Students may take Leveling courses at Heidelberg University, online through Ivy Software, or at other accredited institutions upon prior approval from the Dean.
+Students may take Leveling courses at Heidelberg University, online software, or at other accredited institutions upon prior approval from the Dean.
 Students will work with the program to determine which leveling courses are needed.
-Leveling content includes

-Statistics, Financial and Managerial Accounting, Micro and Macro Economics, Corporate Finance, Management, Marketing and Business Law.
+Leveling content includes Statistics, Financial and Managerial Accounting, Micro and Macro Economics, Corporate Finance, Management, Marketing and Business Law.